If you have multiple devices in your home - and we all probably do - then you definitely want an easy way to share photos from one device to another.

 CONS: iCloud can only be used on Apple devices, which might be limiting if you are a cross-platform family.

-I was under the incorrect impression that OneDrive wasn’t an option for me because I use Apple/Mac 100%.
-It turns out your platform doesn’t matter at all, and Apple users can absolutely use OneDrive.
+I was under the incorrect impression that OneDrive wasn't an option for me because I use Apple/Mac 100% of the time.
+It turns out your platform doesn't matter at all and Apple users can absolutely use OneDrive.

-Basically, Microsoft’s OneDrive System is an all-encompassing solution to file sharing, syncing, and backup, and collaborating.
-It’s a lot like Google Drive, except you can also set it to automatically backup your computer.
-You can access files on different devices, and edits and changes get synced automatically across all the devices.
+Basically, Microsoft's OneDrive System is an all-encompassing solution to file sharing, syncing, backup, and collaborating.
+It's a lot like Google Drive, except you can also set it to automatically back up your computer.
+You can access files on different devices, and any edits or changes get synced automatically across all devices.

 CONS: Since OneDrive stores so many other things, there's not a lot of advanced photo features.